henry-symons/henry-symons.github.io/page_CAZ_Project.md

 ### 2. Spatial mapping of NO2 concentrations

 To map the spatial distribution of NO2 levels, we introduce a third dataset containing coordinates of air quality measurement sites in Bristol, along with a polygon covering the coordinates of the CAZ.
-We firstly determine which locations lie within this region, and which belong to each dataset studied:{% include measurement_sites_bristol.html %}
+We firstly determine which locations lie within this region, and which belong to each dataset studied:
+{% include measurement_sites_bristol.html %}

 This enables the plotting of mean NO2 concentrations at each location by year of the dataset: